Prag8855/aab/content/guides/blue-card.md

 Your Blue Card is a plastic card.
 The expiration date is written on the card.
 It's usually **valid for 4 years**.[^17] If you have a limited work contract, your Blue Card is valid for a shorter time.
 For example, if you have a 2 year work contract, your Blue Card is valid for 2 years + 3 months.[^3]

 Check if the information on your Blue Card is correct.
-The *Ausländerbehörde* sometimes make mistakes.
+The *Ausländerbehörde* sometimes makes mistakes.

 ### 8. Start working in Germany